Skip to content

 • --poster <time> writes a poster still from a Time string, for example 1.5s, 30f, or 500ms.

 A bad enum value exits with code 64 and names the valid set, so a typo fails fast rather than rendering the wrong thing.
-The other flags from earlier phases stay: --frames N for a draft render, --project <dir>, --ffmpeg <path>, --no-cache, --keep-temp, and --verbose.
+The rest: --frames N for a draft render, --project <dir>, --ffmpeg <path>, --keep-temp, and --verbose.

 Terminal window